What Is Truth?

 B. Training strategy review

-Building on the WIT Tournament Preparation Model for Grappling Arts®, our 7-chapter docu-series aims to provide a holistic view of the mental components of winning and offers a modern tool for combat athletes to develop their mental preparation practice to reach their competition goals.
+Building on the WIT Tournament Preparation Model for Grappling Arts®, our 7-chapter article series aims to provide a holistic view of the mental components of winning and offers a modern tool for combat athletes to develop their mental preparation practice to reach their competition goals.

 Introduction to ‘The Brain and Combat: Brain Science in Grappling Competitions’